 If you have ever taken a Pacific Coast cruise down Highway 1, you may be among the reviewers who have stated that the scenery you experience on this simple but majestic tour is some of the best in the United States.
 In fact, the Pacific Coast Highway was designated as one of the first All American Roads by the U.S. Department of Transportation.

 Such a ride can be even more of a one-of-a-kind experience on the back of a motorcycle.
-However, while enjoying the beauty of our state on Highway 1, or any of the other famed motorcycle routes in California, you should know the dangers that exist for motorcyclists in such places—and when to call a lawyer for help.
+However, while enjoying the beauty of our state on Highway 1, or any of the other famed motorcycle routes in California, you should know the dangers that exist for motorcyclists in such places—and when to call a California motorcycle accident lawyer for help.

 Any given region of the State of California has beautiful scenery worth passing through just for the view, particularly if you have a chance to experience them in the open air as you do on the back of a motorcycle.
 However, in addition to being one of the most popular places in the country for motorcyclists, California is also the most populous state in the country.
 Motorcyclists aren’t the only ones who love the scenery, or who use the highway for other purposes, and must share the road with many other motorists in all kinds of vehicles